Post 6. Iran. The 1953 CIA Coup Against Mosaddegh

 With chaos in the streets and his government starved of oil revenues, Mosaddegh’s position became increasingly tenuous.
 August 15, 1953, the Shah, at the urging of U.S. Ambassador Loy Henderson, issued a firman, a royal decree, dismissing Mosaddegh and appointing Zahedi in his stead.
 Mosaddegh rejected the decree as unconstitutional and arrested dozens of Zahedi’s co-conspirators.
 Zahedi went into hiding and the Shah and his family fled to Bagdad and then to Rome.

-In 1979, on the eve of the Iranian Revolution, Kim Roosevelt published Countercoup: The Struggle for the Control of Iran, a breathless day-by-day account of his leading role, 26 years earlier, in Mosaddegh’s overthrow.
+In 1979, on the eve of the Iranian Revolution, Kim Roosevelt published Countercoup: The Struggle for the Control of Iran, a breathless day-by-day account of his leading role in Mosaddegh’s overthrow.
 To justify his actions, Kim characterized Mosaddegh as a “rich, reactionary, feudal-minded Persian” who wanted “dictatorial powers” and was “stealing Iran little by little” so that the Soviet Union could take control.

 Self-serving double talk.
 Kim had never even met Mosaddegh, who wanted to limit the role of the monarchy, the Shah, and put in place real democracy and progressive social reforms.
 Hardly reactionary, much less feudal.
 Indeed, Mosaddegh was, one could say, the George Washington of Iran, throwing off its colonial shackles.
 He was Time Magazine’s 1951 Man of the Year.